Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: The Reliable Subset Reduction Method

-Our objective is to assign reliability for each Pauli $X$ and $Z$ error.
-Following the reliability definitions in \cite{KKL23,PK21}, we define two types of measures in the following. \begin{definition} Define a \emph{hard-decision reliability vector} $\bm{\eta}=(\bm{\eta}_1,\dots,\bm{\eta}_n)\in\mathbb{Z}^n$ such that $\bm{\eta}_i$ represents the number of consecutive iterations during which the error at qubit $i$ remains unchanged until the final hard decision is made. \end{definition}
+Our goal is to assign a reliability score separately for the $X$ and $Z$ components of each qubit.
+Following \cite{KKL23,PK21}, we introduce two complementary measures.

+\begin{definition} Define a \emph{hard-decision reliability vector} $\bm{\eta}=(\bm{\eta}_1,\dots,\bm{\eta}_n)\in\mathbb{Z}^n$ such that $\bm{\eta}_i$ represents the number of consecutive iterations during which the error at qubit $i$ remains unchanged until the final hard decision is made. \end{definition}